SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 # Lab 03: Manage Subscriptions and RBAC

 ## Lab Overview

 In this lab, you will explore role-based access control (RBAC) to manage permissions and scopes, enabling precise control over actions that identities can perform.
 You will also simplify subscription management by organizing all Azure subscriptions under a management group and configuring permissions to allow virtual machine management and support request submissions.

-## Interactive lab simulations

-There are some interactive lab simulations that you might find useful for this topic.
-The simulation lets you to click through a similar scenario at your own pace.
-There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
-An Azure subscription is not required.

-+ [Manage access with RBAC](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%2014).
-Assign built-in role to a user and monitor the activity logs.

-+ [Manage subscriptions and RBAC](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%202).
-Implement a management group and create and assign a custom RBAC role.

-+ [Open a support request](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%2022).
-Review support plan options, then create and monitor a support request, technical or billing.

 ## Lab objectives
 In this lab, you will complete the following tasks: